shyam31896/Whole-Foods-Delivery-Slot-Checker/README.md

 # Whole Foods Delivery Slot Checker

-This repository consists of an automated script which identifies the available Delivery slots from Amazon Whole Foods in this time of heavy demand for grocies during the COVID-19 pandemic.
+This repository consists of an automated script which identifies the available Delivery slots from Amazon Whole Foods in this time of heavy demand for groceries during the COVID-19 pandemic.
 This script supports Google Chrome and Mozilla Firefox Web browsers and notifies about the delivery slots (if available) through E-mail.
 The script will guide you through the required information necessary for the processing, and be sure to look into the Usage examples provided below.

 ## Supporting Platforms: